dustmop/co2/README.md

 ## (init-system)

 clears memory, resets stack pointer and stack frame, initialises random number generator etc. needs to be called at the start of your reset interrupt.

-## (wait-vblank)

-delay for a vblank

-    (wait-vblank)

 ## (org addr)